megawebmaster/meteor-docker/README.md

-# Why?
+# Meteor Docker image

-Meteor does not provide an official Dockerfile, so this app will try to follow all versions and release them as docker images in an automated way, so we can speed up our build Meteor Docker images where we need them and allows for easy multi-stage Dockerfile deployment.
+Meteor does not provide an official Dockerfile, so this repo will try to follow all versions and release them as docker images, so we can speed up our build Meteor Docker images where we need them and allows for easy multi-stage Dockerfile deployment.

 ## Versions